CoryGM/blazor-sse-client/README.md

 ```

 If you have a hybrid application with the Layout.razor and App.Razor in
-the server project you will need to set the AutoStart property
+the server project AutoStart property should be set to true on the Wasm
-to true on the Wasm client because there isn't really a good place to
-hook in a Start() call.
+client because there isn't really a good place to hook in a StartAsync() call.

 ## Blazor Server
 To use the library in a Blazor Server application, follow these steps: